johanberntsson/ozmoo/README.md

 * lft for good advice and support
 * Jason Compton, for great help in testing
 * Alessandro Morgantini for adding support for Italian
+* Thomas Bøvith for adding support for Danish